Skip to main content

 However, the use of proprietary MC-LAG technologies in EVPN NVO3

-networks is being abandoned due to the superior functionality of EVPN
+networks is being abandoned due to the superior capabilities offered

 1.3.
 Solution Overview

-Anycast Multi-homing procedures described in this document may
+Anycast Multi-Homing procedures described here may optionally replace

-keeping the superior advantages of EVPN Multi-Homing, such as the
+retains the superior advantages of EVPN Multi-Homing — such as

-Designated Forwarder Election, Split Horizon filtering or the mass
+Designated Forwarder Election, Split Horizon filtering, and the mass

-The solution uses the A-D per ES routes to advertise the Anycast VTEP
+The solution uses A-D per ES routes to advertise the Anycast VTEP

-suppresses the use of A-D per EVI routes for the Ethernet Segments
+it suppresses the use of A-D per EVI routes for Ethernet Segments

 configured in this mode.
-This solution addresses the challenges
+This design addresses the challenges

 outlined in Section 1.2.

-The solution is valid for all NVO3 tunnels, or even for IP tunnels in
+The solution is applicable to all NVO3 tunnels and even to IP tunnels

-However, the examples and procedures are valid for any NVO3 or IP
+examples and procedures are equally valid for any NVO3 or IP tunnel

 2. BGP EVPN Extensions